suseldev/graphy-OK-2025/docs/code.md

   - `true`: All heuristic methods verify whether the generated graph is spectrally integral.
 Only graphs satisfying this condition will be returned.

   - `false`: All generated graphs are returned without internal verification.
 This mode is intended for external post-processing (for example piping the output to tools such as `sito5`).

+!!! warning "Warning!"

+    The `INTEGRALITY_CHECK_ENABLED` flag is intended to be enabled when using `*GenerateIntegralGraph` functions.
+Disabling it bypasses internal spectral verification and may cause these functions to return non-integral graphs.

 - `QUIET` (`bool`):